agateblue/django-dynamic-preferences/docs/index.rst

 With dynamic-preferences, you can update settings on the fly, through django's admin or custom forms, without restarting your application.

-The project is tested and work under Python 2.7 and 3.4, 3.5 and 3.6, with django >=1.8.
+The project is tested and work under Python 3.8, 3.9, 3.10 and 3.11 and with django 3.2 and 4.2.

 Features
 --------